Simplification Strategies for the Qutrit ZX-Calculus: Simplifying Qutrit ZX-Diagrams

 \subsection{Graph-Like Qutrit ZX Diagrams}

-A \emph{graph-like} qutrit ZX-diagram is one where every spider is green, spiders are only connected by blue Hadamard edges (\emph{$H$-edges}) or their purple adjoints (\emph{$H^\dagger$-edges}), every pair of spiders is connected by at most one $H$-edge or $H^\dagger$-edge, every input and output wire is connected to a spider, and every spider is connected to at most one input or output wire.
-A graph-like qutrit ZX-diagram is a \emph{graph state} when every spider has zero phase (top and bottom) and is connected to an output.
+A \emph{graph-like} qutrit ZX-diagram is one where every spider is green, spiders are only connected by blue Hadamard edges (\emph{$H$-edges}) or their purple adjoints (\emph{$H^\dagger$-edges}), every pair of spiders is connected by at most one $H$-edge or $H^\dagger$-edge, every input and output is connected to a spider, and every spider is connected to at most one input or output.
+A graph-like qutrit ZX-diagram is a \emph{graph state} when every spider has zero phases and is connected to an output.

 Note the difference compared to the qubit case: we need not worry about self-loops beacuse the qutrit ZX-calculus doesn't define a `plain' cap or cup.
 But this comes at a cost: spiders in the qutrit case fuse more fussily.
 Specifically, when two spiders of the same colour are connected by at least one plain edge and at least one $H$- or $H^\dagger$-edge, fusion is not possible.
 Instead, should we want to ensure we have a graph-like diagram, we can replace the plain wire: